Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzExpressRouteCircuitAuthorization.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### AUTHORIZATIONPARAMETER <IExpressRouteCircuitAuthorization>: Authorization in an ExpressRouteCircuit resource.
+#### AUTHORIZATION <IExpressRouteCircuitAuthorization>: Authorization in an ExpressRouteCircuit resource.
   - `[Id <String>]`: Resource ID.
   - `[AuthorizationKey <String>]`: The authorization key.
   - `[AuthorizationUseStatus <AuthorizationUseStatus?>]`: AuthorizationUseStatus.
 Possible values are: 'Available' and 'InUse'.